opendaylight/netconf/docs/testtool.rst

 -  Uses core implementation of NETCONF server from OpenDaylight

--  Generates configuration files for controller so that the OpenDaylight distribution (Karaf) can easily connect to all simulated devices
+-  Allows for automatic sending of connector configurations through RESTCONF to the controller.
+This makes it easy for the OpenDaylight distribution (Karaf) to connect to all simulated devices once the simulator starts.

 -  Provides broad configuration options